The J. Geils Band: 1980s commercial peak and breakup

 Wolf left the group in 1983 over disagreements on the group's musical direction.
-Many years later in 2016, Wolf offered the following recollection of the disagreements within the group that led to his departure: "I did not leave the band, but the majority of the band wanted to move in another direction.[...]
+In 2016, Wolf offered the following recollection of the disagreements within the group that led to his departure: "I did not leave the band, but the majority of the band wanted to move in another direction.[...]
 They wanted to continue in a pop-techno way, [and] it wasn't my thing."

 The band went on to record one more album of new material, You're Gettin' Even While I'm Gettin' Odd.
-Seth Justman took over lead vocal duties in Wolf's absence.
-The album produced only one single, "Concealed Weapons", and was not a commercial success.
-The group then disbanded in 1985 after contributing the title song to the horror film Fright Night.
+Justman and Bladd took over lead vocal duties in Wolf's absence; both of them had previously sung backup and the occasional joint lead with Wolf.
+The album produced the single "Concealed Weapons", written by Seth and Paul Justman, which reached No. 63 on the Billboard Hot 100.
+The group disbanded in 1985 after contributing the title song to the horror film Fright Night.